gyuuu/kubeliquibaselockrelease/README.md

+# This project is moved to a new Repository, it will be maintaned here in the future: [https://github.com/szintezisnet/Kubernetes-Liquibase-Lock-Release](https://github.com/szintezisnet/Kubernetes-Liquibase-Lock-Release)

 [![wtfpl logo](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png)](http://www.wtfpl.net)
 # Failsafe Liquibase Locking with Kubernetes Support
 Alternate Liquibase Locking solution which makes able an application to recover from a terminated Schema update using Kubernetes API.